deeprjs/deepr/README.md

 ### Chained queries

-Now, let's put into practice what we've just seen to compose a more complex query:
+Now, let's put into practice what we have just seen to compose a more complex query:

 ```json
 {